 On December 12, 2018, EWC Ventures LLC and Management Holdco adopted the Amended and Restated EWC Management Holdco, LLC Equity Incentive Plan (the "LLC Incentive Plan"), under which Management Holdco granted units of Management Holdco ("Incentive Units") to employees, directors, and consultants of EWC Ventures LLC and its subsidiaries.
 In connection with the Reorganization Transactions, modifications to certain pre-reorganization equity-based awards outstanding under the LLC Incentive Plan were made, primarily with respect to certain vesting conditions, which resulted in the Company recording additional equity-based compensation expense of \$8,489 during the year ended December 25, 2021.
-The terms of awards outstanding under the LLC Incentive plan are described below.
-There will be no further grants made under the LLC Incentive Plan.
+The terms of awards outstanding under the LLC Incentive Plan.